Winnypohh/Rock-Paper-Scissors-Lizard-Spock/README.md

         </li>
         </ul>
         <h1>Testing</h1>
-        <p>For testing, I will use multiple resources, HTML and CSS validators, Chrome Dev Tools Lighthouse tests as well as thorough user testing.
-Any errors and bugs found during the testing stage will be noted in the Bugs & Fixes section.</p>
+        <p>For testing, I will use multiple resources, HTML and CSS validators, Chrome Dev Tools Lighthouse tests as well as thorough user testing.</p>
+        <h1>Problems and Errors</h1>
+        <p> Problem one is color of player and computer wont stay same when you start playing.
+Problem two is Restart won,t reset computer answer.
+Still have issiuse with screen size in mobile and tablet.</p>
         <ul>
         <h1>Tests</h1>
         <li>HTML Validator</li>